Shoe by Gary Brookins and Susie MacNelly for March 22, 2020

 17. Bobbyavatar

-Saddenedby Premium Member about 4 years ago
+Saddenedby Premium Member over 4 years ago

 no one can answer that question – even the ones who think they don’t have to pay a cent – because someone else somewhere paid for it – nice freeloading – works if you can get it.
 BUT somewhere someone paid for you!!!!! governments DO NOT MAKE money – they may print it but none of them anywhere in the world MAKE money – they just spend someone else’s.